deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/chat_input_output_schema.md

 This processing happens per request, meaning that you can support our [standard schema](lmi_input_output_schema.md), as well as chat completions schema in the same endpoint.

-Note: This is an experimental feature.
-The complete spec has not been implemented.
-In particular, function calling is not currently available.
-We are targeting function calling support in our next release, 0.32.0, planned for January 2025.

 ## Request Schema